 Women can still have an amazing time in Morocco!

-No matter where you go, traveling as a woman – solo or otherwise – is always going to have its risks.
-Some countries, more so than others.
+Yes, traveling in Morocco as a woman can be very safe and 100% doable!
+But having said that, no matter where you go, traveling as a woman – solo or otherwise – is always going to have its risks.
+In some ways, Morocco more so than others.

 Keep an open mind and you’ll still have a great experience.
 It will feel a little intense at times traveling Morocco as a woman but just remember why you’re there: to explore the country to its fullest.
 Even Moroccan women themselves have to deal with hassle from the men – possibly even to a worse degree.